ryjen/libcoda-db/README.md

 Why another library
 -------------------

 Mostly for the challenge and to use newer features of c++11 in a database context.
-Other libraries have added C++11 after the fact, which isn't always pleasing.
-I also wanted an interface that was natural like linq.
+Other libraries have added C++11 after the fact.

 Building
 --------